On multiplicative spectral sequences for nerves and the free loop spaces: A spectral sequence for a Borel construction

 \section{A spectral sequence for a Borel construction}

-In the previous section, we apply the spectral sequence in Theorem \ref{thm:App} ii) to the computation of the cohomology of a transformation groupoid.
+In the previous section, we apply the spectral sequence in Theorem \ref{thm:App} ii) to a computation of the cohomology of a transformation groupoid.
 In this section, the result is generalized with a description of the cotorsion functor by the cohomology of a finite group.
-Moreover, we give explicit forms of the spectral sequences for {\it inertia} groupoids though there is no computational example.
+Moreover, we give a spectral sequence for computing the cohomology of the classifying space of {\it inertia} groupoids, while there is no computational example.